openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/mxnet_specific/Convert_Style_Transfer_From_MXNet.md

 # Convert MXNet Style Transfer Model {#openvino_docs_MO_DG_prepare_model_convert_model_mxnet_specific_Convert_Style_Transfer_From_MXNet}

-This article provides instructions on how to generate a model for style transfer using the public MXNet neural style transfer sample.
+This article provides instructions on how to generate a model for style transfer, using the public MXNet neural style transfer sample.

 **Step 1**: Download or clone the repository [Zhaw's Neural Style Transfer repository](https://github.com/zhaw/neural_style) with an MXNet neural style transfer sample.